299

 Wastewater Treatment Plant

-Non-point source is often difficult to identify because it is caused by a wide variety of distributed sources.
-Examples of non-point source pollution would be:
+Nonpoint sources of water pollution are often difficult to identify because they are caused by a wide variety of distributed sources.
+The following are some examples of nonpoint source pollution:

-Runoff of soil, as well as other pollutants, from forestry operations
+• Runoff of soil and pollutants from forestry operations

-Runoff of pesticides and fertilizers from agriculture, such as farms and even just domestic lawns.
+• Runoff of pesticides and fertilizers from agricultural farms or even domestic lawns

 Copper Mine